yarokon/idearium/index.md

 {% partial file="/_partials/danger-admonition.md" /%}

-# Welcome to Idearium from feat/column
+# Welcome to Idearium 2

 We are pleased to welcome you to our <strong>"API Showdown"</strong> website!
 Here you will find information about three of the most popular and interesting public APIs: